BrettCawley/brettcawley.github.io/_posts/2018-8-19-Install-Lightning-On-Windows.md

-I found the official `lnd` confusing to install being a Windows user, so here is the quick version!
+I found `lnd` confusing to install as a Windows user, so here is a tutorial which should be a bit quicker!

-This tutorial is heavily influenced by [dev.lightning.community/guides/installation/](https://dev.lightning.community/guides/installation/).
-Let's get started!
+This tutorial is heavily influenced by the official guide found at [dev.lightning.community/guides/installation](https://dev.lightning.community/guides/installation/).
+Let's get started.

 ### Download tools
 * [Install git for windows](https://git-scm.com/download/win) and accept all defaults.
 Go needs git to pull source code from github.